Skip to main navigation Skip to main content

 What is Clean Diesel?

 More efficient engines, cleaner fuel, and advanced emissions control technology have dramatically reduced harmful air pollution from today's diesel buses, trucks, and other heavy-duty engines.
 Grant funding through the Kentucky Division for Air Quality provides financial support for projects that protect human health and improve air quality by reducing harmful emissions from diesel engines.
-Grants and rebates are funded under the federal Diesel Emissions Reduction Act (DERA) through the DERA State Grant Program (formerly the Kentucky Clean Diesel Grant Program).
+Grants and rebates are funded under the federal Diesel Emissions Reduction Act (DERA) through the Kentucky DERA State Grant Program (formerly known as the Kentucky Clean Diesel Grant Program).

 The proposal package must include the following materials: